Learning Skills to Navigate without a Master: A Sequential Multi-Policy Reinforcement Learning Algorithm: THE PROPOSED ALGORITHM

 where $\gamma_\beta \in [0, 1]$ is the termination discount factor.
-It largely depends on the problem domain and directly impacts the newer policies that are trained by indirectly influencing the partition of the termination and non-termination states.
+It largely depends on the problem domain and directly impacts the newer policies that are trained by influencing the partition of the termination and non-termination states.

-As new policies are incorporated, $r_\beta(s_t, a_t)$ becomes an increasingly sparse reward since the agent learns strategies to avoid failure and episodes become relatively longer.
-In such instances simply training $\beta_{\omega_{1 ...}}(s_t)$ using only a TD update can bias it to predict all states as nontermination states thus, effectively preventing new policies from learning.
-To avoid this, after the new policy has been semi-optimally trained, the termination function is trained using the binary cross entropy loss as follows:
+As new policies are incorporated, $r_\beta(s_t, a_t)$ becomes an increasingly sparse reward since the agent learns strategies to avoid failure, and episodes become relatively longer.
+In such instances, simply training $\beta_{\omega_{1} \dots \omega_i}(s_t)$ using the above update can bias it to predict all states as non-termination states and thus effectively prevent new policies from learning.
+To avoid this, after the new policy has been semi-optimally trained, the termination function is trained using the binary cross-entropy loss as